The Bankrate promise

 How property taxes work

-Most counties have algorithmic computer systems that support the values determined by the assessor in order to ensure consistency and accuracy for each property, explains Jason Vanslette, partner at Kelley Kronenberg, a Fort Lauderdale, Florida-based law firm.
+Most counties have algorithmic computer systems that support the values determined by the assessor in order to ensure consistency and accuracy for each property, explains Jason Vanslette, partner at Kelley Kronenberg, a Fort Lauderdale, Fla.-based law firm.

 “However, as there are hundreds of thousands of properties in a given county, there could be several factors that might be missed when relying solely on the government-controlled equation,” says Vanslette.

 In other places, you might have a shorter window.
-In Texas, assessments are generally sent out in April and homeowners have until the middle of May to appeal them.
+In Texas, assessments are generally sent out in April and homeowners have until the middle of May to contest them.
 In South Florida, homeowners only have 25 days from the date a notice is mailed to file a petition with an appeals board, Vanslette says.

 “This is a strict deadline, so be sure to seek assistance as soon as possible if you feel the assessed value differs greatly from your perceived value,” says Vanslette.